noble-antwi/cloudguard-ai/docs/technical_documentation.md

 Finally, the ML model - Isolation Forest learns what 'normal' looks like and calculates anomaly scores.
 Events above 70% confidence get flagged as threats.

 In testing on 1,050 CloudTrail events, it detected 14 real threats with 72-92% confidence, including privilege escalation attempts and IAM policy abuse.
-The system can process thousands of events in under 2 seconds."
+The system can process thousands of events in under 2 seconds.

+**Phase 2 addition:** I then added supervised learning with Random Forest to classify specific attack types - privilege escalation, data exfiltration, reconnaissance, and credential compromise - achieving 100% accuracy on test data."

 ---